Updated by Bernardita Sallato, WSU, February 2022

 - Strength: Branch angles between a vertical trunk and lateral shoots are stronger as they approach a 90 degree angle.
 Narrow branch angles are typically weak and they may break under the weight of developing fruit.

-- Production: Pruning is done to maintain the right balance between vegetative growth, flower production and fruiting.
-Dormant pruning is a reliable crop load management tool.
+- Crop load management: Pruning is done to maintain the right balance between vegetative growth, flower production and fruiting.
+Dormant pruning is a reliable and effective crop load management tool.

 - Tree health: Trees are pruned to prevent the spread of disease or insect damage.
 This includes the removal and destruction of dead and/or infested wood.

 Hand pruning is labor intensive and expensive for growers.
-Concerns about both the cost and the future availability of labor have been an incentive for research on mechanical pruning.
-Tall, narrow tree shapes and tree wall canopies are better suited for mechanical pruning and research programs in the U.S. and Europe are investigating techniques and machines to speed up the process.
+Concerns about both labor availability, economic efficiency, and improvement of farm operations have been an incentive for research on mechanical pruning.
+Several programs around the world are investigating techniques and machines to speed up the process.

 At WSU research is being conducted on mechanical pruning of apple and cherry trees.
 This includes scientists from the Center for Precision and Automated Agricultural Systems.
 See 3D reconstruction of trees and bushes for mechanical pruning.